-Suspension Procedures for Exceptional Child Education (Special Education) Students
+Suspension Procedures for ECE Students

-The following section applies to students who have a disability and are receiving special education and related services or are in the process of being identified, located, evaluated, and possibly placed in an ECE placement.
+The following section applies to students who have a disability and are receiving special education and related services or are in the process of being identified, located, evaluated, and possibly placed in the ECE Program.

 School officials may suspend students with disabilities and cease educational services for a total of up to five consecutive or five cumulative school days in one school year without providing special education procedural safeguards.
-An Admissions and Release Committee (ARC) meeting is required for all suspensions of more than five cumulative days in a given school year.
+An ARC meeting is required for all suspensions of more than five cumulative days in a given school year.
 Saturday and before- and after-school detentions do not count toward the days of suspension.
 Additionally, in-school suspensions do not count toward the days of suspension if students with disabilities continue to participate in the general education curriculum and receive their IEP services by an ECE-certified teacher.
 The principal or his or her designee has discretion to suspend students with disabilities for fewer days than set forth for a single offense.